 How much have insurance premiums increased over the past year?

-Car insurance premiums for older motorists are on the rise
+Car insurance premiums for younger motorists are on the rise

 Which areas within the UK have seen the biggest increases in car insurance premiums?

-Drivers in Greater London have seen the greatest increase in their car insurance premiums on average in the past 12 months.
-The typical motor premium for London drivers has risen by £137 (17%) year-on-year to reach £960 in November 2022 – more than any other part of Britain.
+Drivers in Greater London have seen the greatest increase in their car insurance premiums on average over the past 12 months.
+The average premium in London has increased by £368 or 46% in the past 12 months, rising to £1,165 – which is the highest cost of any region.

 What are the best ways to get cheaper car insurance?